-- 1. Vails Gate School was added as a fifth school and was approved by NYSED as a Program Modification (Year 2). - 2.
-Common Planning Time was added as a Resource as it was inadvertently left off the Logic Model (Year 2). - 3.
-Summer Lego Academy was added as an Activity as it was inadvertently left off the Logic Model (Year 3).
+- 1. (Year 2) Vails Gate School was added as a fifth school and was approved by NYSED as a Program Modification. - 2.
+(Year 2) Common Planning Time was added as a Resource as it was inadvertently left off the Logic Model. - 3.
+(Year 3) Summer Lego Academy was added as an Activity as it was inadvertently left off the Logic Model. - 4.
+(Year 4) Zylofone Studios, Inc. was added as a Partner in a Fall 2020 Program Modification.
+Unfortunately, the business closed and was only able to supply pre-recorded videos for use in the 21st CCLC program.
+They will be removed from the next version. - 5.
+(Year 4) The Logic Model was updated to include the surveys that are administered (Saturday Family Learning Trip, students in K-3, students in 4-5, and daytime classroom teachers) as well as the QSA.
+These had all been administered in previous years but not shown on the Logic Model.